 Quite possibly the best political drama of all time, The West Wing follows fictional President Jed Bartlett (Martin Sheen) and his staff as they fight various personal and political battles, through his two terms as president.
 Critics and people close to the White House praised the show for its accuracy and the Aaron Sorkin’s razor sharp dialog, and even now, the show lives on through multiple Twitter Handles for several West Wing characters.
 Still, Netfflix offers all seven seasons.

-Currently in its third season, you can still catch up with the first two of this insanely popular — and insanely insane — political drama.
+Netflix has all three seasons.
+You can still catch up before the fourth season of this insanely popular — and insanely insane — political drama.
 Kerry Washington is Olivia Pope, the head of a task-force that cleans up politicians after they get down and dirty in scandals.
 The former press aide from the Bush administration serves as a co-producer for the show, so you know that there are nuggets of real events the show tries to flesh out on screen.
 It’s so much more than that, though, with plot twists, political intrigue, and conspiracies that make 24 look tame.